How To Make A Gathered Summer Skirt | Madam Sew

 • Press and pin

-Sew the hem down with an edgestitch
+Sew the hem down with an edgestitch.

-To ruffle your fabric, you need to baste the top edge of your loop.
-Set your stitch length the biggest possible (5 or more) and without backstitching you stitch 2 parallel lines (½” apart).
-You will have to remove these stitches afterwards.
+Set your stitch length as big as it goes (5 or more), and without backstitching, stitch two parallel lines (½” apart).
+You will remove these stitches later.

 Tie the thread tails together at one end of each pair of basting stitches.
 First tie the two top threads together and then the two bobbin threads.
 Leave the threads at the other end of the stitch lines loose.